 - a.
 Upon check-in, residents shall check their room for any damages and note damages on the electronic "Room Condition Inventory" (RCI).
-This form must be completed within 48 hours of check-in.
-Residents may be subject to charges for any damages not submitted via the RCI within 48 hours of check-in.
-Link to RCI form: https://forms.gle/WDbud8ccGKygFfXL9 - b.
+This form must be completed within 5 days of check-in.
+Residents may be subject to charges for any damages not submitted via the RCI within 5 days of check-in. - i.
+Link to RCI form: https://csusb.az1.qualtrics.com/jfe/form/SV_1X0mp2m8xudRqKO - b.
 It is the responsibility of all apartment mates/roommates to keep the apartment/room clean and sanitary throughout the occupancy period.
 This includes proper care of windows, screens, vents, etc. - c.
-It is the responsibility of all apartment mates/roommates to keep the apartment/room free of all policy violations. - d.
+Residents must promptly submit and report any damages or issues to their room or apartment as soon as possible via work order (non-emergency issue) or contacting DHRE staff (if a facilities emergency).
+Failure to report damages or issues in a timely manner may result in additional charges due to increased damages/increased repair required. - d.
+It is the responsibility of all apartment mates/roommates to keep the apartment/room free of all policy violations. - e.
 Residents are expected to dispose of trash and recyclables to the proper receptacles (disposing of personal trash in common areas or outside trash cans is prohibited).
 Residents are responsible for disposal of items that cannot be disposed of via regular trash or recycling (batteries, electronics, etc.).
-AV and UV dumpsters are located in parking lots, CV utilizes trash rooms. - e.
-Placing posters, covers, lamps, computers, aquariums, televisions, or any type of heat generating device near the thermostat is prohibited; residents will be charged for any tampering damages to HVAC system and/or equipment. - f.
+AV and UV dumpsters are located in parking lots, CV utilizes trash rooms.

+- f.
+Placing posters, covers, lamps, computers, aquariums, televisions, or any type of heat generating device near the thermostat is prohibited; residents will be charged for any tampering damages to HVAC system and/or equipment. - g.
 Upon move-out, residents are required to clean and restore their room/apartment to the original move-in condition (furniture should be in original rooms).
 All residents occupying a room/apartment are responsible for the common areas; any charges incurred will be divided equally between all residents of a unit, should the University be unable to determine responsibility for damages or loss after appropriate investigation.
-If damages occur during your stay, submit an online work order. - g.
+If damages occur during your stay, submit an online work order. - h.
 The Department of Housing and Residential Education will conduct periodic Health and Safety Inspections throughout the year; see "Health and Safety Checks" section.